top of page

 PICK UP

 Tubers and dahlia plants are sensitive to frost, therefore our dahlia tubers will not be available for pick up until May.
-Our dahlia tuber shop will open in late winter, stay tuned!

 PLEASE INCLUDE YOUR EMAIL!